(He makes the research projects happen)

 Where did you grow up and where have you lived?

 I grew up locally here in Virginia Beach.
-After university I moved out to the Phoenix (Tempe), AZ area, traveled around the West Coast, and now reside in Downtown Norfolk.
+After university I moved out to the Phoenix (Tempe) AZ area, traveled around the West Coast, lived on a commune, spent some time in Colorado, and now reside in Downtown Norfolk.

 What are your favorite things to do?

 I love looking at things with different perspectives.
 I am a pretty out-of-the-box thinker, so I like to contemplate things deeply.
-I love psychology and philosophy.
-When not analyzing market data you can find me meditating under a tree with a fine cup of tea.
+I love psychology, philosophy, and any paradoxes relating to quantum theories of relativity.
+When not analyzing data you can find me meditating under a tree with a fine cup of tea or trying to figure out where the next Mosquito Cabaret show is playing.

 What are some of your favorite research books?